akkeyron/kaggle-TwitterNLP/README.md

 # kaggle-TwitterNLP
-Uses NLP to determine if a tweet is about disaster
+Use NLP to determine if a tweet is about disaster